Estimating the selection pressure and evolutionary rate of proteins on the non-neutral hypothesis of synonymous mutations

 Abstract

-The Non-synonymous/Synonymous substitution rate (Ka/Ks) ratio is a commonly used metric to estimate the selection pressure and evolutionary rate of proteins in comparative genomics, which plays critical roles in both biology and medicine.
+The Nonsynonymous/Synonymous substitution rate ratio (Ka/Ks) is a commonly used metric to estimate the selection pressure and evolutionary rate of proteins in comparative genomics, which plays critical roles in molecular evolution in both biology and medicine.
 A fundamental assumption of Ka/Ks is that synonymous mutations are evolutionarily neutral and not subject to natural selection as they do not alter protein sequences and function.
-Recently, however, a number of studies have demonstrated that synonymous mutations are non-neutral and functional through a number of mechanisms, such as altering miRNA regulation.
-This further implies that synonymous mutations also participate in the process of natural selection and thus Ka/Ks should be improved as well.
-For this purpose, here we propose an improved Ka/Ks ratio, i Ka/Ks, which redefines the neutral mutation rate by considering the altered status of miRNA regulation of the synonymous mutations, and thereby incorporate the impact of synonymous mutations on miRNA regulation.
-As a result, i Ka/Ks shows better performance than Ka/Ks when comparing them using their correlation with expression distance in the human-mouse study.
-Moreover, case studies showed that i Ka/Ks is able to identify the positive/negative selective genes that are missed by Ka/Ks.
+However, a number of studies have demonstrated that synonymous mutations are non-neutral and may lead to diseases through a number of mechanisms, such as altering miRNA regulation.
+This further implies that synonymous mutations also participate in the process of natural selection and thus Ka/Ks should be redefined as well.
+For this purpose, here we propose an improved Ka/Ks ratio, i Ka/Ks, which re-computed the neutral substitution rate by taking the altered status of miRNA binding into consideration, and thereby incorporate the impact of synonymous mutations on miRNA regulation.
+As a result, i Ka/Ks shows better performance than Ka/Ks when comparing them using their correlation with expression distance.
+Moreover, case studies showed that i Ka/Ks is able to identify the positive/negative selection genes that are missed by Ka/Ks.
 For example, TMEM72/Tmem72 is estimated to be positively selected by i Ka/Ks (1.13) but negatively selected by the conventional Ka/Ks ratio (0.21).
 Further evidence showed its rapid evolution, which further support the power of the new algorithm.

 Article activity feed